mturnau/Orthovore/README.md

-# 🐛 Orthovore (Ortożerca) - Gra Ortograficzna
+# 🐛 Ortożerca - Gra Ortograficzna

 A browser-based educational snake game designed to help children (around 10 years old) practice Polish orthography.
 The game focuses on commonly confused spellings: **ó/u**, **rz/ż**, and **h/ch**.

 ## 🎯 Game Overview

 Help the green caterpillar snake eat the apple with the correct letter to complete Polish words!
 Words appear at the top with a missing letter (shown as `_`), and you must guide the snake to the correct apple before time runs out.
+Collect treasures and earn bonus points for quick thinking!

 ## 🎮 How to Play

 ### Controls
 - **Arrow Keys** or **WASD**: Move the snake
+- **Spacebar**: Pause/resume the game
 - **START**: Begin the game
 - **PAUZA**: Pause/resume the game